KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

     --use-postprocessor NAME[:ARGS]  The (case sensitive) name of plugin postprocessors to be enabled, and
-                                     (optionally) arguments to be passed to it, seperated by a colon ":".
+                                     (optionally) arguments to be passed to it, separated by a colon ":".
 ARGS are a semicolon ";" delimited list of NAME=VALUE.
                                      The "when" argument determines when the
                                      postprocessor is invoked.
-It can be one of "pre_process" (after extraction),
+It can be one of "pre_process" (after video extraction),
+                                     "after_filter" (after video passes filter),
-                                     "before_dl" (before video download),
+                                     "before_dl" (before each video download),
-                                     "post_process" (after video download;
+                                     "post_process" (after each video download;
-                                     default) or "after_move" (after moving file
+                                     default), "after_move" (after moving video
+                                     file to it's final locations),
+                                     "after_video" (after downloading and
+                                     processing all formats of a video), or "playlist" (at end of playlist).
+This
-                                     to their final locations).
-This option can be used multiple times to add different postprocessors
+                                     option can be used multiple times to add different postprocessors

 SponsorBlock Options: